 If you’re still unconvinced by accounting technology, we’ve compiled a list of the key benefits.
 Much of the time, these benefits are either linked together or mirror each other in some way.
 For example, when you get a real-time view of your client’s business activity, they then benefit from real-time business advice.
 Without further ado, here are those benefits:

-There is an ocean of software providers in accounting.
+There’s an ocean of software providers in accounting.
 And most will refer to ‘saving time’ when describing what they do.
 Why?
-Because this is the primary function for the majority of technology providers.
+Because this is the primary function of the majority of technology providers.
 Whether you’re chasing clients for paperwork, analysing transactional data, or advising clients on their next business move, technology is there to help speed up proceedings.
-It is the time-saving assistant.
+It’s a time-saving assistant.

 This links to the idea of saving time.
 Thanks to accounting automation, you’re able to spend less time on routine tasks.
 As a result, you can then redirect that attention, energy and time to more value-adding activities.
 It’s a case of getting more done in less time.

 While there are many firms yet to adopt technology, that may all change soon.
 The rise of digital commerce is a seismic trend that spans more than accounting alone.
-Changes to consumer behaviour have forced businesses to adapt how they operate.
-An example of this is point-of-sale systems that we now pay through when in store.
+Changes in consumer behaviour have forced businesses to adapt how they operate.
+An example of this is the point-of-sale systems that we now pay through when in-store.
 And the same goes for accounting firms.
-As businesses become more digitally adept, it’s likely they’ll look to firms who show that same level of adaptability.
+As businesses become more digitally adept, it’s likely they’ll look to firms that show that same level of adaptability.

 With so much of accounting and bookkeeping revolving around data, errors are inevitable.
 While these are innocent mistakes, they can be costly.
 As you know, there’s no room for error when doing a client’s VAT return.
 Accounting technology reduces the likelihood of these mistakes happening.
 Without the need to enter data manually, and with automated data checks, you add another layer of accuracy to your data management process.

 • Actionable data insights